IgnaceMaes/ember-showdown-shiki/README.md

-# ember-showdown-shikiji
+# ember-showdown-shiki

-ember-showdown-shikiji is a drop-in addon that automatically adds [Shikiji](https://shikiji.netlify.app/) syntax highlighting to code blocks if you are using [showdown](https://github.com/showdownjs/showdown) to render your Markdown.
+ember-showdown-shiki is a drop-in addon that automatically adds [Shiki](https://shiki.netlify.app/) syntax highlighting to code blocks if you are using [showdown](https://github.com/showdownjs/showdown) to render your Markdown.

 This addon also provides filename wrappers to the code block if a code block is marked with a `data-filename` attribute: